NicholasTD07/blog-posts/drafts/swift/redux-in-swift-pt-1.md

 Stay tuned!

-Also, let me know if you think the current implementation can be improved in anyway.
+Also, let me know if you think the current implementation can be improved in any way.

 ## Credits

 I want to thank [Karl Bowden (on GitHub)](https://github.com/agentk) and also [Sam Warner](https://github.com/sam-w) for helping me reviewing this blog.
-[Karl Bowden (on GitHub)](https://github.com/agentk) also gave me the inspiration to write my own version of Redux.
+[Karl Bowden (on GitHub)](https://github.com/agentk) also gave me the inspiration to write my version of Redux.

 ## Ref